aurygsuarezh/sql-data-warehouse/README.md

 This project is licensed under the [MIT License].(LICENSE).
 You are free to use, modify and share this project with proper attribution.

 ## About me
-I'm Aury Suarez, systems engineer focused on data analytics.
+I'm Aury Suarez, a Systems Engineer focused on data analytics.
 With over 3 years of experience, I am passionate about transforming data into meaningful insights and continuously expanding my skills in the data space.